 Byron set up his first business as an undergraduate at Rice University.
-He later founded and sold two companies: Hot Data, ultimately to Pitney Bowes; and PageWise to Demand Media.
-Today Byron is the CEO and publisher of Gigaom, a technology research and analysis firm focused on helping business leaders understand the implications of emerging technologies and their impacts on business, media, and society.
+He later founded and sold two high-tech companies: Hot Data, ultimately to Pitney Bowes; and PageWise to Demand Media.
+Today Byron is the CEO and publisher of Gigaom, one of the world’s leading technology research companies; has obtained or has pending numerous patents in disciplines as varied as crowdsourcing, content creation, and psychographics.

 In addition to serving in a wide range of senior management roles, from CEO, to VP of Marketing, to Chief Innovation Officer, Byron has produced a diverse body of patented work, and given dozens of talks to both technical and non-technical audiences around the world.